 Historic Sites of Manitoba: Wentworth School No. 1801 (RM of Rosser)

 The Wentworth School District was organized formally in August 1915.
 A year later, in August 1916, the district took out a $10,000 debenture to pay for a schoolhouse.
 Late that year, work began on a two-storey, two-classroom brick school building was erected on a design by Winnipeg architect E. D. Tuttle, on the southeast quarter of 26-11-2 east of the Principal Meridian in the Rural Municipality of Rosser (a site now within the City of Winnipeg).
 During construction of the building, a bricklayer was killed when a brick wall collapsed, a result attributed by the architect to the contractor’s poor workmanship.
 At the time, further construction deviations from the blueprints were identified.
 In August 1917, a further $5,500 debenture was issued to finance remaining construction work and finish furnishing the school.
-By the 1940s, the school operated with a single teacher.
 Electrical lighting was added to the facility in 1948.

 In 1958, Wentworth became part of the Rosser Municipal School District No. 2356.
-The school closed in June 1962 and, in April 1963, ownership of the land and building were transferred to the Winnipeg School Division.
+In April 1963, ownership of the land and building were transferred to the Winnipeg School Division and the school closed upon completion of the 1962-1963 school year.
 The building was demolished in July 1963.
-(During demolition, the wreckers mistakenly began to tear down the nearby vacant Woodsworth School building belonging to the Brooklands School Division.)
+(During demolition, the wreckers mistakenly began to tear down the nearby vacant Woodsworth School building belonging to the Brooklands School District.)

 Photos & Coordinates